RohitJaiswal01/World-Layoffs-SQL_Analysis/README.md

 ## Tools and Technologies
 Database Management System: MySQL
-SQL Queries: For data cleaning, data transformation, and in-depth analysis
+SQL Queries: For data cleaning
+Data transformation, and in-depth analysis
 Visualization: Prepared for further visualization in platforms like Tableau or Power BI to showcase insights interactively.